scribe-security/docs/docs/guides/enforcing-sdlc-policy.md

 For `evidence` details, see the **[Policies](../guides/enforcing-sdlc-policy#context-match-fields)** section For `with` details, see related rule section.

-### Verify Artifact rule​
+## Verify Artifact rule type

-The Verify Artifact rule enforces a set of requirements on who produced artifacts across your supply chain as well as what information should be collected on each artifact.
-In other words, it ensures produced artifacts' (`targets`) integrity by checking the expected evidence, signatures, and origin in your supply chain.
+---
+A rule of Verify Artifact type verifies some properties of an artifact.
+Examples of such checks are:

 * Signed Evidence: The artifact should include signed or unsigned evidence, as specified by the `signed` field in the input.
 * Signing Identity: The artifact should be signed by a specific identity, as specified by the `identity` fields in the input (for signed evidence).
-* Evidence Format: The evidence format should follow the specified format(s) either in the `format-type` or `format` field of the input.
+* Evidence Format: The evidence format should follow the specified format(s) provided in the `format-type` field of the input.
-* Origin of artifact: The artifact should originate from an expected source, as specified by the `evidence` **[origin labels](../guides/enforcing-sdlc-policy#context-match-fields)**.
+* Origin of artifact: The artifact should originate from an expected source, as specified by the `evidence` [origin labels](##origin-context).
 For instance, you can verify that an artifact is generated from a particular pipeline or repository.
-* Artifact details: The rule applies to a specific artifact or any group of artifacts, as specified by the `evidence` **[subject labels](../guides/enforcing-sdlc-policy#context-match-fields)**.
+* Artifact details: The rule applies to a specific artifact or any group of artifacts, as specified by the `evidence` [subject labels](##subject-context).
-* Policy as code: The rule allows extension of the verification using custom scripts, as specified by the `rego` input.
+* Policy as code: The rule allows extension of the verification using custom scripts, as specified by the `path` or `script` input.

 #### Configuration​